flazepe/osu-cleaner/README.md

 ## Setup

 Download the latest binary and run the `osu-cleaner` command in the command line/terminal.
+Run `osu-cleaner --help` for more information on how to use it.

 ### Example Usages